Creating the Ultimate Sports Bar with Over 80 Displays, Video Walls & AVoIP

 The Tom’s Watch Bar project pushes the boundaries of typical audio-video installations, and the project was such a success that we’re working on their next four locations.

-We install high-end AV systems in cities worldwide, so if you’re a manager, builder, or contractor in the US, and you are looking for restaurant AV like this project, Crunchy Tech is your destination.
-Check out the Tom’s Watch Bar project below.
+We install high-end AV systems in cities worldwide, so if you’re a manager, builder, or contractor in the USA and looking for restaurant AV like this project, Crunchy Tech is your destination.
+Check out the Tom’s Watch Bar project below.”

 The Ultimate Customer Experience